PetarC/Agar.exe/lib/README.md

 Any code stored here is not a direct result of work in this repository; it is separate.
 Not all code here is mine either.
-In any case, information deemed important or relavent is displayed below.
+In any case, information deemed important or relevant is displayed below.

 ##Hydra Engine
 The MIT License (MIT)